 - offer an enriched interdisciplinary educational and research experience for students.

-The Oak Ridge Institute Executive Director & Vice Provost
+The University of Tennessee Oak Ridge Innovation Institute Executive Director & Vice Provost

-The Executive Director and Vice Provost of the Oak Ridge Institute (ORI) at the University of Tennessee (UT) is accountable to the ORNL Laboratory Director and serves as the senior leader responsible for the oversight of all ORI operations and activities at UT, as well as, development, planning, and implementation of strategies for enduring success and impact.
+The Executive Director and Vice Provost of the University of Tennessee Oak Ridge Innovation Institute is accountable to the ORNL Laboratory Director and serves as the senior leader responsible for the oversight of all ORI operations and activities at UT, as well as, development, planning, and implementation of strategies for enduring success and impact.
 In this capacity, the Director serves as the strategic thought leader responsible for (1) establishing a compelling future vision complemented by a strategic execution plan for enduring sustainability, (2) strengthening stakeholder engagement and relationship management with new and existing major sponsors, and (3) driving staff growth and development while creating organizational momentum that enhances our facilities and capabilities.

 Emphasis is placed on strengthening collaborative research opportunities and graduate education prominence jointly with UT’s colleges and ORNL’s science and technology (S&T) directorates.
 The Vice Provost role is accountable and responsible to the UT-Knoxville Provost on academic matters.